-- 1 Wrong side of fabric - 2 Right side of fabric - For details on changing the stitch width, refer to "Selecting stitching" (page 27). - Sew with the fold of the hem against the presser foot guide. - Remove the basting stitching and turn the fabric right side up.
+- 1 Wrong side of fabric - 2 Right side of fabric - For details on changing the stitch width, refer to "Selecting a stitch" (page 28). - Sew with the fold of the hem against the presser foot guide. - Remove the basting stitching and turn the fabric right side up.